 *I’ll collapse a mining shaft on your head, you bugger!* the dwarf was bellowing at the top of his lungs. *I’ll pluck out your eyes, and boil your blood, and suck the marrow from your — *

 Rogue politely cleared his throat.
 Knockers, like the Cornish miners they favored, hated his kind.
 Unfortunately, beggars couldn’t be choosey.

 *Come now, lad,* he cajoled as a waiter toted a tray of empty liquor bottles from the car. *Trelawny can’t be all bad – even if he is a Cornishman.
 What did the rascal do?
 Tug your beard?
 Steal your magic pick ax?*

 *He didn’t order me a beer!* the Knocker wailed.

-*That double-crossing bastard,* Rogue agreed solemnly. *Go on then.
+*That double-crosser,* Rogue agreed solemnly. *Go on then.
 Whiz in his whiskey.*

 *I’ll do a whole lot worse than that — *

 The Knocker started, as if realizing that he’d been conversing with a mortal.
 Scowling, he spun to face his chestnut-haired sympathizer.